-There have been many entries in the Pokemon franchise in the last decade, but which ones were truly the best?
-All the way from mobile to Nintendo Switch, and everything in between, we’ve ranked the top 13.
+There have been many entries in the Pokemon franchise, but which ones were truly the best?
+All the way from mobile to Nintendo Switch, and everything in between, we’ve ranked the top 15.

 Pokemon is officially the highest-grossing franchise of all time, bringing in a massive estimated $95 billion since its debut in 1996 across many forms of media such as TV, print publications, and movies.

 It’s also had a very successful line of video games, and has brought out many titles over the years.
-In the last ten years alone, there have been over 50 additions to the series, and to celebrate the end of the decade, we’ve ranked the top 13 entries from 2010–2019.
+In the last 10 alone there have been over 50 additions to the series.
+But which ones are the best?

 Returning to Unova in 2012, Black 2 and White 2 were the sequels to B&W on the Nintendo DS.
 Set two years after the events of their predecessors, the games opened up new locations and added three Gym Leaders, as well as a brand new Champion.